Anzio (game): Critical reception

 The original game was criticized for poor box art and research; later versions received higher praise.

 In Issue 4 of the UK magazine Games & Puzzles, (August 1972), game designer Don Turnbull called Anzio "perhaps the most popular of the complex games [available at that time]."
 In comparison to another complex Avalon Hill game, 1914, Turnbull thought Anzio "has a number of advantages over 1914 — the play mechanics are neater, the rules are clearer, and the player is given considerable scope for tactical ingenuity as well as strategic thought."
 Two issues later, Turnbull and Mike Nethercot expressed dismay that Avalon Hill had withdrawn this game from publication, commenting, "The Beginner's Game is an ideal introduction to games of this type. [...]
 Anzio is a MUST for wargames fans: it will be remembered when lesser games are forgotten."
 Turnbull and Nethercot concluded by giving the game a very good rating of 5 out of 6, saying, "We simply cannot understand why Avalon Hill have withdrawn this superb game from the grasp of enthusiasts."

 In the June 1975 edition of Airfix Magazine, Bruce Quarrie found the rules to be "sensible, if overlong and improperly indexed."
 He was of two minds about the damage step reduction system, "a system with obvious attractions, but the disadvantage of up to six counters of varying strength for each unit.
 Hunting these out initially can take up to an hour."
 In the end, Quarrie advised gamers to not buy this product, saying, "we cannot recommend this game, since despite obvious care and effort, the designers were defeated by the geography and campaign.
 Italy is long and thin, the Germans can only establish an armoured line in the many suitable Apennine ranges and swamps and wait for the numerically superior Allies to batter at them turn after turn.
 Boring!"

+In Issue 18 of the British wargaming magazine Perfidious Albion, Tom Oleson noted "The worst features of this game are a deceptively handsome map which could only have been drawn by someone who had no idea of wargames, as about 1⁄4 of the hexes have some ambiguity, and rules that would profit from simplification."
+Oleson noted that the basic game was unbalanced in favor of the German player, but "is one of the few I know of where sudden, unexpected stunning check-mates are possible."